StrongShiv8/strongshiv8.github.io/_posts/2023-06-14-Glassglow.md

 Congratulations!

-You've got the Glasgow Smile!
+You have got the Glasgow Smile!

 JKR{68028b11a1b7d56c521a90fc18252995}